adel-mamin/amast/libs/hsm/README.rst

 substate of a given state.
 An initial transition cannot target a peer state or go up in state hierarchy to higher-level states.

-For example, the initial transition of state *D* can only target *E* and no any other state.
+For example, the initial transition of state *s12* can only target *s121* and no any other state.

 Initial State